 I get the feeling that if you are saying this type of excuse you haven't really tried to cook much of anything in the first place.

 There are very easy to read step-by-step recipes all over the place, and it's mostly free.
-Just type in something on the internet and you will get hundreds of links to websites with millions of delicious recipes that will be pretty simple to easy to read and do and it won't matter what kind of specific food preference you have, there are plenty of other people just like you and have contributed their recipes to the internet as well.
+Just type in something on the internet, and you will get hundreds of links to websites each with thousands of delicious recipes.
+They will be pretty simple to easy to read and do, and it won't matter what kind of specific food preference you have, there are plenty of other people just like you and have contributed their recipes to the internet as well.

 So be it Paleo, Vegan, Vegetarian, FODMAPS, Low Carb, Low Fat, High Protein, you will find it easily on the internet.

-Now that we have seen that meal prep is awesome and just makes life so much better for us lets see when we need to get this started.
+Now that we have seen that meal prep is incredible and just makes life so much better for us lets see when we need to get this started.